Engsiddeq/VSC/README.md

 |:---|:---|:---:|
 |Search by Category | ![](img/1.png)
 Adding a snipet of code| `google it hhh bm`|you can add a snipet of code and assign a keyword to it so everytime you write that keyword you get VSC suggesting to complete the rest of code for you
+You can rename files and imported modules and it will be updated automatically wherever it was mentioned

 ----
 </details>